google/swiftshader/docs/dEQP.md

     make --jobs=$(nproc)
     ```

-    Also note: don't call 'cmake .' directly in the root directory.
+    Also: don't call 'cmake .' directly in the root directory.
 It will make things fails later on.
 If you do, simply erase the files created by CMake and follow the steps above.

 15. Generate test cases:
     ```
     mkdir <path to cherry>/data
     cd <path to dEQP>
-    python scripts/build_caselists.py <path to cherry>/data
+    python3 scripts/build_caselists.py <path to cherry>/data
     ```

-    Note: you need to run `python scripts/build_caselists.py <path to cherry>/data` every time you update dEQP.
+    Note: you need to run `python3 scripts/build_caselists.py <path to cherry>/data` every time you update dEQP.

 Preparing the server
 --------------------